dotnet/docs/docs/standard/linq/sample-xml-file-books.md

 ---
-title: "Sample XML File: Books (LINQ to XML)" ms.date: 07/20/2015 ms.assetid: 27ca5847-2289-40c0-8331-ede67ec59d1c
+title: "Sample XML file: Books - LINQ to XML" ms.date: 07/20/2015 ms.assetid: b75ab1a2-fb76-4df9-bd01-c45ec22a29ef
 ---
-# Sample XML File: Books (LINQ to XML)
+# Sample XML file: Books (LINQ to XML)

-The following XML file is used in various examples in the [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] documentation.
+The following XML file is used in various examples in the LINQ to XML documentation.
 The file contains information about books.

 ## books.xml